Mikhail Galustyan: Biography

 In 2011, Mikhail became a student of the Kutafin Moscow State Law University.

 Galustyan was a torchbearer for the 2014 Winter Olympics in his hometown of Sochi.
 He participated on the last day of the torch relay from Olympia to Sochi in what has been recognized as the largest and longest relay in the history of the Winter Olympics.
 Galustyan stated, "I'm proud and delighted that I helped my country and my hometown Sochi welcome the 22nd Winter Olympic games."

+He appeared in the first season of ice show contest Ice Age.

 Sanctions

-In February 2023 Canada sanctioned Mikhail Galustyan for being involved in Russian propaganda and spreading misinformation relating to the 2022 war in Ukraine.
+In February 2023 Canada sanctioned Mikhail Galustyan for being involved in Russian propaganda and spreading misinformation relating to the Russian invasion of Ukraine.